7 steps for a smooth ITSM implementation

 - a plan B for plausible risks.

-Make sure your plan is realistic by considering available resources, the project's complexity and the likelihood of obstacles along the way.
+Make sure your plan is realistic by considering available resources, the project's complexity and the likelihood of running into obstacles along the way.

-Once you have everything in place, it's time to get started on the implementation itself.
-Every implementation involves people, processes and technology.
-Give each component the attention it needs for each implementation phase.
+Once you have everything in place, it's time to get started on the ITSM implementation itself.
+Focus on the winning trio: people, processes, and technology.
+Give each group the attention it needs in each phase of the ITSM implementation.

-The supplier of the ITSM software will help you install and configure the application.
+Your ITSM software supplier will help you install and configure the application.
 They're also your go-to people for setting up access management.
 Once the software is ready and important integrations have been realized, you can start migrating data.

 It's a cliché, but it’s true: people don’t like change.
 Especially when it comes to processes and tools they work with every day.
 Keep listening carefully to those involved and make sure to do something with their feedback.
 This is how you turn natural resistance into enthusiasm.